-When it came to light that the President had been doing something sexual with an intern named Monica Lewinsky, the fiercest Drug Warriors in Congress led the drive for impeachment.
+When it came to light that the President had been taking advantage of an intern named Monica Lewinsky, the fiercest Drug Warriors in Congress led the drive for impeachment.
 Rep. Bob Barr of Georgia had effectively denied the people of Washington, DC, the right to legalize the herb for medical use in 1998 when he introduced a measure denying official recognition of the 69-31 pro MMJ vote in the District.
-Bill McCollum of Florida was pushing development of chemical poisons that would eradicate cannabis and coca from the face of the earth.
-Hillary’s reference to “a vast rightwing conspiracy” was accurate.
+Bill McCollum of Florida was pushing the development of chemical poisons that would eradicate cannabis and coca from the face of the earth. .

-It’s worth noting how many of the men hounding Bill Clinton would be exposed as kinksters themselves: Livingston, Dennis Hastert, Bill Bennett, Kenneth Starr… Kinksters Unanimous!
+It’s worth noting how many of the men hounding the Kinkster-in-Chief would be exposed as kinksters themselves: Livingston, Dennis Hastert, Bill Bennett, Kenneth Starr… Kinksters Unanimous!

 In August, 1998, with Washingtonians about to vote on Initiative 59, which would have legalized the medical use of marijuana, Rep. Bob Barr of Georgia introduced an amendment to the 1999 D.C. budget to prohibit the certification of the election results.
 “None of the funds contained in this act may be used to conduct any ballot initiative which seeks to legalize or otherwise reduce penalties associated with the possession, use, or distribution of any schedule I substance under the Controlled Substance Act, or any tetrahydrocannabinols derivative.”
 Sic, sick, sic.